amanovv/urlcheck/README.md

 Eventually, I combine all features from above 3 approaches and train simple Logistic Regression model using scikit-learn.

 The Results are:
+- Logistic Regression
     - Testing accuracy of 79.9%
     - Precision: 72.3% | lots of False Positives: Real news sometimes classified as Fake, probably some smaller scale news channels look like fake news site
     - Recall: 90.8%  | doing pretty well on False Negatives: Not classifying fake news as real which is good, at least not helping with misinformation lol
+- Neural Networks:
+    - Testing accuracy: 83.5%
+    - Precision: 76% | doing better in False Positives
+    - Recall: 92.9% | Really good

+Neural networks usually give better results, that is expected.
+However, most companies prefer more explainable model which is going to be Logistic Regression.
+Neural networks are hard to explain since, they don't learn about features, I would say, they just transform data representation to more abstract hyperplane.

 *Currently, trying to fix environment file issues on streamlit.
 It gives error for finding packages when trying to deploy it on streamlit server which I suspect it is because I used mini-forge to manage my virtual envs since Mac M1 doesn't support conda-forge for now.
 I will give a try with my linux environment*